-As explained in Section 2.1, because of the exemption law we expect that sole sons whose fathers were 58 or younger (when they were 18) attended college more than those whose fathers were older than 58.
+As explained in Section 2.1, we expect as a result of the exemption law that sole sons whose fathers were 58 or younger (when they were 18) attended college more than those whose fathers were older than 58.
 This means that there should be a discontinuity in the college attainment rate immediately after the father's age of 58.
 This section documents this discontinuity and discusses its consequences.
-Figure 1 documents the discontinuity in college attainment of the sole sons whose father's age was between 49 and 68 when they were 18 years old, in urban areas.
+Figure 1 demonstrates the discontinuity in college attainment of the sole sons whose fathers' ages were between 49 and 68 when they were 18 years old, in urban areas22.
 The figure has three sub-figures showing linear, quadratic, and polynomial fit of the data.
 The horizontal axis shows the father's age when his sole son was 18 and the vertical axis is the share of sole sons who attended college and above.
 The solid lines are the fitted lines and the light gray lines show the 95% confidence interval.
 The dots represent the average college attendance rate at each father's age.
 The discontinuous decline in college attendance rate right after age 58, in all specifications in Figure 1, is evidence for the impact of the exemption law.